• Skip to primary navigation

 Selecting the right barrier comes down to how often access changes and where control is needed within the warehouse.
 The following solutions are designed to support temporary access control in automated environments while keeping workflows efficient and adaptable.

-Temporary retractable barrier installed in a warehouse to control pedestrian access near robotic systems
+Retractable barrier installed in a warehouse to block pedestrian access near robotic systems.

 Industrial Roll Up Barricade – SB2000